Theodlz/ztfalert-delivery-sim/README.md

 ```

 ### Docker:
-To start the kafka server and stream alerts, edit the `docker-compose.yml` file to set the `ALERTS_DATE` environment variable to the desired date, and run:
+To start the kafka server and stream alerts, edit the `docker-compose.yml` file to:
+- set the `ALERTS_DATE` environment variable to the desired date in YYYYMMDD format
+- edit the volume mount for the `data` directory to point to the directory where you want to store the alert data.
+By default it just binds it to a `data` directory in the current directory, but you can change it to any directory or docker volume you want.
+The idea here is to keep on disk the alerts once downloaded, to avoid redownloading them every time you restart the container.

+Then run:
 ```
 docker-compose up
 ```